Duwap Kaine

-Donald George Ruffin (born February 21, 2002), known professionally as Duwap Kaine, is an American rapper, singer, and songwriter.
+Donald George Ruffin, known professionally as Duwap Kaine, is an American rapper, singer, and songwriter.
 He is known for his projects Underdog and Bad Kid from the 4, as well as his early collaborations with record producer Pi'erre Bourne.

-Early life

-Donald George Ruffin was born on February 21, 2002 in Savannah, Georgia.
-He grew up alongside rapper Lil Candy Paint.

 Career

-Duwap began making music in the early 2010s, with his first song being a single he uploaded to YouTube in 2011 under the alias Dolphin God.
-A song about Elmo from Sesame Street he made at this time became an internet meme in 2019.
-He was in the fourth grade at the time.
-Prior to adopting the Duwap Kaine alias, he went by DolphinGod, Retro, OfficialRetro, and Duwap.
+Ruffin began making chopped and screwed remixes of songs at age 6.
+He started producing music using Mixcraft.
+He released "Elmo freestyle", which later became a viral hit, at age 9.
+As a teenager, he began releasing music under the alias "Dolphin God".
 He released his debut mixtape Diffrent [sic] in 2013 under the DolphinGod alias.

-One of his first singles to gain attention, specifically as Duwap Kaine, was the song "A Stove Is a Stove", which he released in 2016, with the song since reaching over a million plays.
-In 2017, he released the Pi'erre Bourne-produced song "Santa" which remains his most streamed song to date.
+One of his first singles to gain attention was the song "A Stove Is a Stove", which he released in 2016, with the song since reaching over a million plays.
+In 2017, he released the Pi'erre Bourne-produced song "Santa".
 In September 2017, he was co-signed by American rapper Lil Yachty as one of his favorite rappers.
-Kaine has many other music relationships in the music industry such as Trippie Redd.
-In 2017, he also worked with artists like K$upreme, Lil Wop, and Lil Tracy.
-He released 2 mixtapes that year, Friends Till The End & Forever Kaine.
+Ruffin has worked with artists including Trippie Redd, K$upreme, Lil Wop, and Lil Tracy.
+He released two mixtapes that year, Friends Till The End & Forever Kaine.

-In 2018 he released the notable mixtape Underdog.
-Most of the tape's instrumentals were made by Duwap's frequent collaborator Nine9, with Duwap making the beat to the mixtape's twelfth song "G-Star".

-Kaine released the single "Playin Wit Da Autotune" on 11 August 2021.

-Kaine released his album Faith Like Esther on 26 June 2022.
+In 2018, he released the notable mixtape Underdog.
+Most of the tape's instrumentals were made by Duwap's frequent collaborator Nine9.
+Ruffin released the single "Playin Wit Da Autotune" on August 11, 2021.
+Ruffin released his album Faith Like Esther on June 26, 2022.
+In December 2024, he released A Kid From Savannah, a short autobiography.
+He released his mixtape The Godfather in March 2026.

-As of 2024, Kaine has released 12 albums, 29 mixtapes, 3 extended plays, and 195 singles.

 Musical style

-He is known as one of the pioneers of the SoundCloud rap era.
-His rapping style includes layered vocals and Auto-Tune.
+His music is known for its "melodic, autotune-soaked raps".
+Pigeons and Planes has described him as a "godfather of internet rap".
+He has cited Chief Keef, Soulja Boy, and Lil B as influences on his music.

+Personal life

+As of 2026, Ruffin lives in Lawrenceville, Georgia.
+He was diagnosed with ADHD as a child.
+He has a daughter.